Back to Nature

 Back to Nature is a 1936 American comedy film directed by James Tinling and starring Jed Prouty, Shirley Deane and Dixie Dunbar.
 It is part of the Jones Family series of films.

+Plot

+The Jones family goes to a convention traveling in a trailer.
+The oldest daughter gets involved with a convict, the oldest son has a love affair, and the youngest son gets into photography.